sasagawa888/nprolog/readme.txt

 O-Prolog(OPL) is an interpreter and compiler to be compatible with Edinburgh Prolog and ISO-Prolog. https://qiita.com/sym_num/items/e6e35d3e1bff41f0efe5

+Installation
+On Linux  type "make" on terminal.

+On Windows rename winmakefile -> makefile. and type "make" on terminal.
+Require MINGW gcc

 To invoke opl, enter command from terminal

 opl (Windows)